AxelDeSutter/Sitters/README.md

 # Sitters
-SItters is a Django project i made for school
+Sitters is a Django project i made for school